SanteonNL/orca/orchestrator/README.md

 These configured applications are discovered by searching for FHIR Endpoints on the CPC's FHIR Endpoint.
 Note: this endpoint only supports searching using HTTP GET, without query parameters.

-### Care Plan Service configuration
-- `ORCA_CAREPLANSERVICE_ENABLED`: Enable the CPS (default: `false`).
-- `ORCA_CAREPLANSERVICE_FHIR_URL`: Base URL of the FHIR API the CPS uses for storage.
-- `ORCA_CAREPLANSERVICE_FHIR_AUTH_TYPE`: Authentication type for the CPS FHIR store, options: `` (empty, no authentication), `azure-managedidentity` (Azure Managed Identity).
-- `ORCA_CAREPLANSERVICE_FHIR_AUTH_SCOPES`: OAuth2 scopes to request when authenticating with the FHIR server.
-If no scopes are provided, the default scope might be used, depending on the authentication method (e.g. Azure default scope).
-- `ORCA_CAREPLANSERVICE_EVENTS_WEBHOOK_URL`: URL to which the CPS sends webhooks when a CarePlan is created.
-It sends the CarePlan resource as HTTP POST request with content type `application/json`.

 ### Messaging configuration
 Application event handling and FHIR Subscription notification sending uses a message broker.